 Many different constructions can be used but the tolerance to level must be +/- 5mm to ensure the most efficient erection of the SIPs panels.
 The most common practice is to build up a dwarf wall in block from the poured foundations which the SIPs are fixed to.

-You can see this detail in our Typical Details PDF here.
+You can see this detail in our SIPs Details PDF here.

 Our standard panels are 2.4m x 1.2m.
 However, higher walls can be built by adding a short panel on top of a tall one, and so on.